 The Committee is chaired by a member of the Board with the requisite experience in risk management and is made up as follows :

 The position of Chief Executive Officer of the company is held by Mr. Pascal Roché, initially appointed on June 30, 2011.
-Mr. Pascal Roché was reappointed by the Board of Directors at the end of the Annual Shareholders' Meeting of December 10, 2019 for a three-year term.
+Mr. Pascal Roché was reappointed by the Board of Directors at the end of the Annual Shareholders' Meeting of December 8, 2022 for a four-year term.